Centrum-IntelliPhysics/Time-Marching-Neural-Operator-FE-Coupling/README.md

 Authors: [Wei Wang](https://scholar.google.com/citations?user=t1RXEkgAAAAJ&hl=zh-CN), [Maryam Hakimzadeh](https://scholar.google.com/citations?user=kff1AN0AAAAJ&hl=en), [Haihui Ruan](https://scholar.google.com/citations?user=TXDuvWMAAAAJ&hl=zh-CN), [Somdatta Goswami](https://scholar.google.com/citations?user=GaKrpSkAAAAJ&hl=en&oi=sra)
 ## Initial motivations
-The motivation is to establish a FE-NO coupling framework using a domain decomposition method to solve complex and nonlinear regions by a pretrained DeepONet, while the remainder is handled by a FEM.
-FEM requires extremely fine meshes to capture the nonlinear behaviors, which is computationally expensive; while DeepONets are non-linear mappings and can be pretrained offlines, which cost negligible time during the simulations.
+The primary motivation is to establish a FE-NO coupling framework based on domain decomposition method to solve complex and nonlinear regions by a pretrained DeepONet, while the remainder is handled by a FEM.
+The computational expense of the FEM stems from its need for extremely fine meshes to resolve nonlinearities.
+DeepONets offer an efficient alternative as pretrained, offline nonlinear mappings that impose negligible costs during simulation.

-The combination of the two solvers are expected to significantly improve the computational efficiency and robustness while maintaining the accuracy of the solution.
+The coupling of the two solvers are expected to significantly enhance the computational efficiency and robustness while maintaining solution accuracy.
 ![schematic_DD](https://github.com/Centrum-IntelliPhysics/Time-Marching-Neural-Operator-FE-Coupling/blob/main/Readme_figures/Schematic_domain_decomposition.png)
 # Application
 ## Elasto-dynamic